 I’ve tried this method many times since then, mostly just to prove him a misguided heretic.
 But in the end, I, too, have willingly joined the cult of splatter guard.
 And the post I had written and kept in the draft folder on 5 ways to perfectly steam sticky rice has suddenly been rendered obsolete.

-Traditionally, sticky rice is steamed in a cone-shaped woven bamboo basket, which is used together with a funny-looking aluminum pot, or an aluminum (sometimes stainless steel) multi-tiered/stackable steamer.
+Traditionally, Thai/Lao sticky rice is steamed in a cone-shaped woven bamboo basket (to achieve the soft-yet-chewy rice that they eat with their hand, the rice is not cooked in water but with steam), which is used together with a funny-looking aluminum pot, or an aluminum (sometimes stainless steel) multi-tiered/stackable steamer.
 Both methods work very well and have been used by the Thai people for ages.
 The equipment itself is also inexpensive and not that hard to find.